girone/ud120-projects/final_project/notes.md

 Running experiments with `RFECV` against `tester.py` is a PITA.
 The evaluation in `poi_id.py` is very unstable.
 Need to change the latter so that it returns fast yet stable results.

+Cleaned the code (remove feature selection experiments, make outlier removal part of the pipeline).

+Use StratifiedShuffleSplit for more CV-ish evaluation in `poi_id.py` so that I get fast and stable results during development.

 #### Next steps (6)

-1. Clean the code (remove feature selection experiments, make outlier removal part of the pipeline).
-2. Use some more CV-ish evaluation in `poi_id.py` so that I get fast and stable results during development.

-### 2018-06-04 (2)
+1. Set up GridSearchCV to help with finding optimal algorithm and parameter settings.
+2. Add some more relative metrics for the financial data.
+3. Find good algo+params combo.
+4. PCA, new text features, ...